White Dog Cafe

-The White Dog Cafe is the name of four restaurants located in the Philadelphia, Pennsylvania area.
+The White Dog Cafe is the name of five restaurants located in the Philadelphia, Pennsylvania area.
 The restaurants employ dog-themed decor.
 The first restaurant was founded in University City, Philadelphia by Judy Wicks in 1983.
 Noted for its commitment to local food and environmental stewardship, it became a Philadelphia institution.
 In 1993 Conde Nast Traveler magazine recognized the White Dog Cafe as one of "50 American restaurants worth the journey".